DarSalam (restaurant)

 Restaurant chain in Portland, Oregon, U.S.

 DarSalam, or Dar Salam, is a small chain of Iraqi restaurants in Portland, Oregon, United States.
 The original restaurant opened in northeast Portland's Concordia neighborhood in 2012 and a downtown location followed in 2015.
 The business has also operated on Hawthorne Boulevard in southeast Portland and in northwest Portland.

 Description

-The family-owned Iraqi restaurant chain DarSalem operates in Portland, Oregon.
+The family-owned Iraqi restaurant chain DarSalam operates in Portland, Oregon.
 The business name means "house of peace".
 There are locations on Alder Street in downtown Portland and on Alberta Street in northeast Portland's Concordia neighborhood.
 The Concordia location operates in a former carriage house and has a garden and patio.
 The interior of the downtown location has a mural resembling Babylon's Ishtar Gate, a bar and private dining room, and a stage.
 DarSalam has also operated on Hawthorne Boulevard in southeast Portland and in northwest Portland.

 Menu

 DarSalam's menu includes meze, chicken and rice, baklava, and cardamom tea.
 Red lentil soup and beet salad are among appetizers.
 The restaurant has also served baba ganoush and hummus with pita, dolmas, falafel and queema, as well as lamb stew with chickpea.
 Lamb shanks are served with eggplant stew or pickled mango salad.
 Meats are halal and organic.
 There are many gluten-free and vegan options.

 Drinks include Iraqi beer, an anise-flavored cocktail, Lebanese wines, coffee, and mint lemonade.
 Other cocktails use Middle Eastern ingredients such as hibiscus, saffron, and tamarind.
 The Tree of Life has sage-infused gin with Herbsaint, Peychaud's barrel-aged bitters, dry cider, and grenadine.